Phase 7: Battle of Pelham Bay

 ENTER B answer (1, 2 or 3) = ______

 Enter the number for each of your two answers and add them up:

 A______ + B ______ = Total ________

 The coordinates for the cache are determined by your total.

 Park your car ($2 fee during the warm months; no charge otherwise) and head out to the cache container on the trailhead here.
 N40 52.413 W73 48.609 Stick to the bridle path on the left under the trestle, not the path on the right.
 Although the right path is Split Rock Road the battle took place on, it’s on private property and you won't be able to reach the cache.
 You’ll be taking the Split Rock Trail which parallels it and was an old Indian trail, and is now a bridle path.
 The path is surrounded by woods and you may feel that you are no longer in the city.
 Through the trees you catch glimpses of the salt marsh bordering the Hutchinson River.
-I left one or two bug spray cans in the cache.
-Use it if you need it.
-But leave it for the next guy.
-They might need it too!
+Mosquitoes are awful in season and the bridal path can flood after heavy rains.
+Come prepared!